Cog-Creators/Red-DiscordBot/docs/guide_cog_creators.rst

 - Readme that contains

-  - Repository Name
+  - Repository name
-  - Installation Instructions
+  - Installation instructions
-  - Setup Instructions (if applicable)
+  - Extra setup instructions (if applicable)
   - Credits (if applicable)

-- Repo-wide info.json with the keys
+- Repo-wide ``info.json`` file with the keys

   - ``author``
   - ``name``
   - ``short``
   - ``description``

-- Cog info.jsons with the keys
+- Cog ``info.json`` files with the keys

   - ``author``
   - ``name``